In search of the “Grail”: the ideal light coat – Carte blanche to Nicolò

 Yes yes, your Grail does not always have to be the most expensive piece on the market...
 It's just that it coincides a little often, unfortunately.

 The question of material having been dealt with, there remains that of design.
-And it's far from being the simplest.
+And it is far from being the simplest.

-As a teenager, I already found that my mother's coats had a look that men's coats did not seem to have.
+Even as a teenager, I thought my mother's coats had a style that men's coats didn't seem to have.
 And it took me a while to understand why.

-In my opinion, this is explained by the fact that women's coats have always had this aesthetic of fluidity and roundness , whereas men's coats had, for a long time, a much more angular and structured look.
+In my opinion, this is explained by the fact that the feminine coat has always had this aesthetic of fluidity and roundness , whereas masculine coats had, for a long time, a much more angular and structured look.

-A Max Mara coat, probably the first brand that comes to mind if you say “beautiful women’s coat”.
-With the slightest Google Images search, you will see generous collars and belts abound.
+A Max Mara coat, probably the first brand that comes to mind when you say "beautiful women's coat".
+With a quick Google Image search, you'll see generous collars and belts abound.

-But now the spirit of the times has changed.
-This roundness and flexibility has found its way into men's coats.
+But now, the spirit of the times has changed.
+This roundness and suppleness have crept into men's coats.

 So even if the proportions are not the same , there are many things about women's coats that can inspire the design of a men's coat...